Tobe23/Basics/Project-6/README.md

 ![alt text](<Images/Screenshot 2024-09-11 151836.png>)

 After provisioning both of our webservers and have opened the necessary ports, it is time to install apache software on both servers.
-To do this, we must firdt connect to each of the webservers via ssh, then run commands on the terminal of our webservers.
+To do this, we must first connect to each of the webservers via ssh, then run commands on the terminal of our webservers.